paultechguy/RaspberryPi.DotNet.GpioWeb/GpioWeb.ConsoleHost/plugin/README.md

 GPIO Web Service Platform
 Copyright (c) 2017 Paul Carver

+# Writing GPIO Action Plugins
+The best way to understand how to write your own plugins for GpioWeb is to [watch this video](https://youtu.be/PwNvpr27Gw4) which explains everything you will need to do in order to write and deploy a custom plugin.

 # References
 These files are part of the Raspberry# IO github files found at https://github.com/raspberry-sharp/raspberry-sharp-io.
 These files provide the low-level access to the GPIO pins and supported devices.